 To complete this program, students must work a minimum of 80 hours during a 12-week term in the Summer.
 In addition to the volunteer commitment, students will be required to complete four hours of training in workshops organized by our department.
 These workshops will include vital tasks like Excel spreadsheet usage, as well as professional workplace conduct.

 Students and employers will periodically confirm satisfactory attendance and work performance during the term with our departmental program coordinator.

 Students will also be required to submit a written report in the form of a reflection paper on what they learned in their placements.

-Each student will receive a $1000 stipend from our department during the term they complete their internship. $250 will be paid to each student when they sign an agreement outlining their duties and attend the first skills workshop.
-Another $500 will be given to students upon confirmation of a signed sheet attesting to the hours they worked.
-The last $250 will be paid to students after completing an oral presentation about their experience and turning in a final response paper.
+Each student will receive a $1000 stipend from our department during the term they complete their internship. $250 will be paid to each student when they complete the first set of skills workshops.
+Another $500 will be given to students upon confirmation of a signed sheet attesting to the hours they worked from our placement partners.
+The last $250 will be paid to students after completing their final reflection paper.

 Applicant eligibility requirements:

-2. Submit your résumé to email@example.com by end of day Monday March 15th 2021
+- Submit your résumé to email@example.com by end of day Monday March 15th 2021